 Start the evening with bia hoi at Beer Corner

 To begin a night out with bia hoi, which is cheap and possibly easily be found, should be a good idea.
 Drinking at Beer Corner will satisfy any of your night plans, especially in the quite hot weather of Hanoi in September.
-Situated at Ta Hien and Luong Ngoc Quyen in Hanoi Old Quarter, Beer Corner has become a favourite drinking spot for Vietnamese, expats and backpackers as well.
+Situated at Ta Hien and Luong Ngoc Quyen in Hanoi Old Quarter, Beer Corner has become a favorite drinking spot for Vietnamese, expats and backpackers as well.

 At night, you will have to mingle with the incredible locals’ and tourists’ crowd seeking for bia hoi to find a drinking spot for yourself or walk down the really narrow Ta Hien Street.
 With 10 glasses of beer costing only VND 80,000 – 100,000 (USD $3.5 – 4.4), it is the reason why customers can happily sit on mini plastic stools along the street for hours on end.
-What is more interesting than sitting among locals and other travellers, chatting and seeing the endless stream of people passing by?
+What is more interesting than sitting among locals and other travelers, chatting and seeing the endless stream of people passing by?

 I Love Vietnam